A Universal Model of Commuting Networks: The model

-The basic factors structuring the most commonly applied model of commuting networks, the "doubly-constrained" model \citep{Wilson1998,Choukroun1975} include the number of commuters out and commuters in of the geographic units, and the distances between these units.
-The idea behind this choice is that individuals decide a work location taking into account the job offers and the distance to this work location.
-The distance is particularly important for everyday commuting, which is the most frequent case.
-We keep this basic setup, without adding any ingredient about the job market characteristics (professions, salary range, etc.).
-We propose a simple individual based procedure that allocates the individuals one by one to the different flows between geographical units, according to a probability that is inspired by gravitational models and that is updated after each allocation.
-More precisely, the probability for an individual, living in unit $u_\lambda$, to work in unit $u_i$ is given by:
+We consider the basic double-constrained model setup, without adding any ingredient about the job market characteristics (professions, salary range, etc.).
+Instead of solving analytically the optimisation problem, we use an individual based procedure that allocates virtual individuals one by one in the different flows between geographic units, according to a probability that is updated after each allocation.